XPMUser/XPMUser.github.io/README.md

   This doesn't even have the Dark Tower.

-- 1.3.1 | Coming Soon!
+- 1.3.1 | Version 1.16.5!
+(The real one is coming soon.)

-  The house icon has the words 'Coming Soon' on the map.
+  This is 1.16.5 alike, not the one that JordanHH used.

 - 1.5.0 | Coming Soon!